eugeniovaretti/honeybeehealth/README.md

 # Honey Bee Health.
-Analyses of reasons and preventions for high risk colony losses
+Evaluation of Factors and Strategies to Mitigate Colony Loss in US

 Project for the course of NonParametric Statistics